Ford Thunderbird: First generation (1955–1957)

 The Ford Thunderbird was introduced in February 1953 as a response to Chevrolet's new sports car, the Corvette, which was publicly unveiled in prototype form just a month before.
 Under rapid development, the Thunderbird went from idea to prototype in about a year, being unveiled to the public at the Detroit Auto Show on February 20, 1954.
 It was a two-seat design available with a detachable fiberglass hardtop and a folding fabric top.

 Production of the Thunderbird began on September 9 of that year, with the car beginning sales as a 1955 model on October 22, 1954.
-Though sharing some design characteristics with other Fords of the time such as single circular headlamps and tail lamps and modest tailfins, the Thunderbird was sleeker in shape and featured a hood scoop and a 150 mi/h speedometer not available on other Fords.
+Though sharing some design characteristics with other Fords of the time such as single circular headlamps and tail lamps, and modest tail fins, the Thunderbird was sleeker in shape and featured a hood scoop and a 150 mi/h speedometer not available on other Fords.
 It used mechanical components from mass-market Ford models.
 The Thunderbird's 102.0 in wheelbase frame was a shortened version used in other Fords and the standard 292 cuin Y-block V8 came from Ford's Mercury division.

-Though inspired by and positioned directly against the Corvette, Ford billed the Thunderbird as a "personal luxury car|personal car,” putting a greater emphasis on the car's comfort and convenience features rather than its inherent sportiness.
-The Thunderbird sold exceptionally well in its first year, outselling the Corvette by more than 23-to-one in 1955 with 16,155 Thunderbirds sold vs. 700 Corvettes.
+Though inspired by and positioned directly against the Corvette, Ford advertised the Thunderbird at launch as a "personal car of distinction" and put a greater emphasis on the car's comfort and convenience features rather than its inherent sportiness.

+The Thunderbird sold exceptionally well in its first year, outselling the Corvette by more than 23-to-one in 1955 with 16,155 Thunderbirds sold against 700 Corvettes.

 With the Thunderbird considered a success, few changes were made to the car for the 1956 model year.
 The most notable change was moving the spare tire to a Continental-style rear bumper to make more storage room in the trunk and a new 12-volt electrical system.
 The addition of the weight at the rear caused steering issues.
 Among the few other changes were new paint colors, the addition of standard circular porthole windows in the fiberglass roof to improve rearward visibility (with a delete option), and a 312 cuin Y-block V8 rated at 215 hp when mated to a three-speed manual transmission or 225 hp when mated to a Ford-O-Matic three-speed automatic transmission; this transmission featured a "low gear", which was accessible manually via the gear selector.
 When in Drive, it was a two-speed automatic transmission (similar to Chevrolet's Powerglide).
-Low gear could also be accessed with wide open throttle.
+Low gear could also be accessed with a wide-open throttle.
 In 1956, Ford also added its new Lifeguard safety package.